hemanthkotaprolu/Data-Structures-and-Algorithms/readme.md

 # GFG-DSA SELF PACED
 ### Data Structures and Algorithms

-This repo contains the work that is done as a part of GFG course.
+This repo documents the work that is done as a part of GFG course.

 Completed Topics:
   * `Topic: 1`: Arrays